PNNL-Comp-Mass-Spec/CRNT4SBML/docs/deficiency_walkthrough.rst

 Using the SBML file constructed as in :ref:`my-celldesigner-label`, we will proceed by completing a more in-depth explanation of running the mass conservation approach of :cite:`irene`.
-Note that the mass conservation approach can be ran on any network that has conservation laws, even if that network does have a sink/source.
+Note that the mass conservation approach can be ran on any uniterminal network that has conservation laws, even if that network does have a sink/source.
 One can test whether or not there are conservation laws by seeing if the output of :func:`crnt4sbml.Cgraph.get_dim_equilibrium_manifold` is greater than zero.
 This tutorial will use :download:`Fig1Ci.xml <../sbml_files/Fig1Ci.xml>`.
 The following code will import crnt4sbml and the SBML file.
 For a little more detail on this process consider :ref:`my-basic-label`.